Montfort Crusaders castle

 The area around Kziv, a 20KM long valley where the water flows only parts of the year, is covered by thick bushes.
 In the heart of this area, between the creek and a deep valley, rises a ridge where the the castle is located.
 The castle started as a Crusaders farm in the 12thC AD, then heavily fortified.
 It was not a typical castle that protected the pilgrims or the borders, and is located at a remote location.
 Although its remote location and mighty double set of walls successfully held against the initial Mameluke attacks, it finally gave up in 1271AD and since then is in ruins.

 The castle is located inside the Kziv creek valley, in the upper Galilee, and is accessed by foot from either north or south:

 A Roman fortress stood here before the Crusaders castle.
 The builders of Montfort incorporated stones from the Roman fort.
 The excavations, held in 1926, revealed Roman coins, ceramics and stones.

-These fortifications were first tested in 1266 with an assault by the Mamluks headed by Sultan Baybars, the conqueror of Israel, which had to retreat.
-In 1271 Baybars attacked again with an engineering corp., who managed within a week to topple the external southern walls.
+These fortifications were first tested in 1266 with an assault by the Mamelukes headed by Sultan Bybars, the conqueror of Israel, which had to retreat.
+In 1271 Bybars attacked again with an engineering corp., who managed within a week to topple the external southern walls.
 The Teutonic knights, confined to the inner castle, decided to surrender and left unharmed, with their treasury and archives, to Acre.
 These were later transferred to Europe and continued to flourish there.
 Today they are on display in Tyrol, Austria.

 A view of the Montfort is seen below, as seen across the Kziv creek from Park Goren on its northern side.
 You can drive with your car, park here and start the hike to the site, or have a picnic and enjoy the view.